VeronicaBlake/student-workbook/src/reflections/wk2/quiz2.md

 **2.** What is the definition of a function?

 ```
+Reusable, self contained modules of code that accomplish a specific task.
+They are objects, and always return something.

 ```

 **3.** What are the `SOLID` principles?

 ```
-Single Use - everything has one job, and it does that job.
+Single Use - Methods and functions are only responsible for one thing

-Open/close principal - open for extension, but closed for modification.
+Open/close principal - “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.” - Bertrand Meyer

-Liskov Substitution - every subclass or derived class should be substitutable for their base or parent class.
+Liskov Substitution - objects of a superclass can be replaced with objects of its subclasses without breaking the application, so objects of your subclasses have to behave in the same way as the objects of your superclass.

-Interface Segregation Principle - Clients should be able to work your product with the interface they have
+Interface Segregation Principle -“Clients should not be forced to depend upon interfaces that they do not use.” - Robert C. Martin

-Dependency Inversion - decoupling but more complex.
+Dependency Inversion - High-level modules should be easily reusable and unaffected by changes in low-level modules.
 ```

 **4.** Given this array: